vornao/cl-project/README.md

 python src/fedmnist.py [--help]
 ```

 The script will train a federated model on the MNIST dataset.
 You can specify the number of clients, the number of epochs, the batch size, the learning rate, the optimizer, the model, and the dataset.
-The script will save the model and the training history in the `models` and `histories` directories, respectively.

 ```bash
 usage: fedmnist.py [-h] [--n_clients N_CLIENTS] [--local_epochs LOCAL_EPOCHS] [--lr LR] [--n_samples N_SAMPLES] [--device DEVICE] [--weight_decay WEIGHT_DECAY] [--iid IID] [--rounds ROUNDS] [--jobs JOBS]